Prinair de Havilland D.H.114 Riley

 gate.
 The nice shot above is from the William W.

-when purchased by Prinair.
-It was sold to Riley's in Opa-Locka for
+Prinair.
+It was sold to the Riley organization in Opa-Locka

 the year before Prinair went out of business.